FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 ```
 \
 For a strategy rendered from this description, the user would not be
-able to enter a value into the CrossQty spinner control unless the
+able to enter a value into the "CrossQty" spinner control unless the
-EnableCross checkbox is checked.
+"EnableCross" checkbox is checked.

 ## Transport of Strategy Parameters

 The FIX Protocol allows algorithmic order parameters to be transported
 between parties either by use of the StrategyParametersGrp repeating
 group or by use of user-defined tags mutually agreed upon by the order
 originator and order recipient.
-FIXatdl provides a means for the order
+FIXatdl&reg; provides a means for the order
 recipient to inform the order originator which of these methods to use.

 An algorithmic order provider indicates that it can receive parameters
 through the StrategyParametersGrp component (tags 957-960) by
-setting the attribute of the Strategies element, tag957Support, to true.
+setting the attribute of the `Strategies` element, `tag957Support`, to true.
 The recipient can also indicate that it is able to receive parameters
-via user-defined tags by proving values for the fixTag attributes of
+via user-defined tags by proving values for the `fixTag` attributes of
-each Parameter element.
+each `Parameter` element.
 An algorithmic order provider may support both
 transport methods.

 To illustrate, consider the following listing: